-A European research program to modernize educational systems in the digital age
+A European research program to modernize education in the digital age

-The ANGE project (dedicated to Digital Anchorage for the Governance of Institutions) focuses on the study of digital anchoring in the governance of colleges and high schools, as well as the transformations it induces.
+The ANGE project (Digital Anchoring in Institutional Governance) focuses on the study of digital anchoring in college and high school governance, as well as the transformations it induces.
 It wants to contribute to the modernization of European education systems.
-It is made up of a pan-European team of researchers, teachers, trainers, school heads and educational staff who, together, want to support European institutions in a transformation related to digital technologies.
+It is composed of a pan-European and an international team of researchers, teachers, trainers, school heads and educational staff who, together, want to support European institutions in a transformation related to digital technologies.

-All analyzes of Talis or Pisa data show that education systems do not evolve as fast as the world around them and that in the connected world we live, it is necessary to establish an effective collaborative world, as well as the conditions conducive to innovation at all levels, to develop the skills and self-confidence of teachers and to develop effective, horizontal governance of school heads.
+Talis or Pisa analyzes data show that education systems do not evolve as fast as the world around them and that in the connected world we live, it is necessary to establish an effective collaborative world, as well as the conditions conducive to innovation at all levels, to develop the skills and self-confidence of teachers and to develop effective, horizontal governance of school heads.

 The sustainability of the project will be ensured by the pan-European team through its networks.
 The partner institutions will continuously communicate the results of the project to all stakeholders including policy makers.

-If “e-education” is a strategic tool for our schools of tomorrow, it will only be able to respond to educational issues that are rooted in the governance of schools and accompanied by the essential training for the digital uses of digital heads of institutions and schools. teams.
+If “e-education” is a strategic tool for our schools of tomorrow, it will only be able to respond to educational challenges that are rooted in the governance of schools and accompanied by the essential training for the digital uses of digital heads of schools and schools. teams.